 Read more about All University Sing

 Established in 1970, the Baylor Line is composed entirely of new students and represents the commitment of the entire Baylor Nation to support and cheer on the Bears.
 As the leaders of the Baylor spirit, all new students arrive early and stay until the singing of That Good Old Baylor Line after each home football game.
 All new students represent this great tradition by wearing a football jersey with the number of their graduation year and a nickname on the back.
-Prior to each home football game, the Line gathers at one end of Floyd Casey Stadium and, led by the cheers of alumni and fans, runs onto the field and creates an enormous human tunnel to welcome the football team to Floyd Casey Stadium.
+Prior to each home football game, the Line will gather at the south end of McLane Stadium and, led by the cheers of alumni and fans, run onto the field and create an enormous human tunnel to welcome the football team to the field.
 After each player and coach has entered the stadium, the Line takes their seats in an exclusive Baylor Line section behind the opponents' bench to cheer on the Bears to victory.

 In 1914, after 70 years without an official mascot, Baylor students voted to name the Bear the official "Patron Saint of all Baylordom."
 More than two dozen animals were on the ballot, including the buffalo, eagle, antelope, bookworm and bear; the bear won convincingly.
 The first live bear to arrive on campus was a gift from soldiers at Camp MacArthur in Waco in 1917.
 Each bear mascot is given the title "Judge" in honor of the university's namesake, Judge R.E.B.
 Baylor.
 The bears are still housed on campus in the Bill and Eva Williams Bear Habitat; they are cared for by students in the Baylor Chamber of Commerce.